 Manage paving equipment to prevent stormwater contamination.

-Manage sediment track out to paved public roads to prevent the tracked sediment from delivering to surface water or storm drain systems.
-Discharges to surface waters, public storm drain systems, or both are subject to permit limits for turbidity and must be included in the Permittee’s sampling plan whenever track out onto the public roadway is evident.
+Manage sediment track out to paved off-site roads to prevent the tracked sediment from delivering to surface water or storm drain systems.
+Discharges to surface waters, public storm drain systems, or both are subject to permit limits for turbidity and must be included in the Permittee’s Monitoring Plan whenever track out onto an off-site roadway is evident.
 Measures recommended to control or prevent track out include:

 Limit vehicle access and exit to one route, if possible.

-Stabilize access points with a pad of quarry spalls, crushed rock, or other equivalent BMP, as necessary to minimize the tracking of sediment onto public roads.
+Stabilize access points with a pad of quarry spalls, crushed rock, or other equivalent BMP, as necessary to minimize the tracking of sediment onto off-site roads.

-Locate a closed loop wheel wash or tire baths (or equivalent BMP) on site, if the stabilized construction entrance is not effective in preventing sediment from being tracked onto public roads.
-Wheel wash or tire bath wastewater, must be discharged S2to an on-site treatment system or to the sanitary sewer.
+Locate a closed loop wheel wash or tire baths (or equivalent BMP) on site, if the stabilized construction entrance is not effective in preventing sediment from being tracked onto off-site roads.
+The permit considers wheel wash and tire bath wastewater as process wastewater.
+Discharge of this water is subject to the effluent limitations in Special Condition S2 and must not cause a violation of water quality standards.

-Clean public roads thoroughly at the end of each day or more frequently during wet weather if sediment is tracked off site.
+Clean off-site roads thoroughly at the end of each day or more frequently during wet weather if sediment is tracked off site.
 Clean sediment from roads by shoveling or pickup sweeping and transport to a controlled sediment disposal area.

 Only wash streets after sediment is removed in accordance with condition d above.
 Street wash wastewater must be controlled by pumping back on site or otherwise be prevented from discharging into systems tributary to waters of the state.

-The Permittee must use source control BMPs in the following areas as necessary to control pollutants:
+The Permittee must use source control BMPs in the following areas and during the following activities as necessary to control pollutants:

 Fueling at Dedicated Stations